 How to Select

 • In cooking, margarine is often employed as an ingredient in the making of pie crusts, cakes, casseroles, and many desserts.

-• Margarine spread is often found at the breakfast table, providing a quick and tasty addition to toast, hot biscuits, and muffins.
+• Margarine spread is often found at the breakfast table, providing a quick and tasty addition to toast, hot biscuits and muffins.

 • Melted margarine also works well as an additive to baked potatoes and a topping on cooked green vegetables.

-• Margarine can be used in all recipes where margarine or butter is specified.
+• Margarine can be used in all recipes where butter is specified.
 The results will meet expectations, especially where baking is concerned.

 How to Store

-To store margarine, leave it in its original package or keep it in a container.
-Store it in the refrigerator or freezer.
+• To store margarine, leave it in its original package or keep it in a butter dish or other container.

 • Currently, there are types of margarine on the market today that claim to have less than half the usual level of unsaturated fat in the product, without compromising the taste.

-• Margarine with reduced saturated fats, high poly unsaturated fats and less than 1% trans fats are preferred.
+• Margarine with reduced saturated fats, high poly unsaturated fats and less than 1% trans-fats are preferred.
 This is identified by reading food labels.